wakeupingear/eepy/README.md

 ### 0. Prerequisites

-First, Zepto is an all-or-nothing solution.
+First, Eepy is an all-or-nothing solution.
 There is some dependency between scripts, as they were written as a system, not just as individual snippets.
 This is what lets it cover so many bases, but it makes it difficult to integrate into

 With that out of the way:
 * Use Unity 2021 or later